 Students will find that most schools of dental hygiene feel that accredited junior colleges can do a commendable job of preparing students for their programs.
 Following is a statement of the minimum admission requirements as stated by the American Dental Hygienists Association.
 "Graduation from an accredited secondary school with a college preparatory course or the recognized equivalent is the minimum educational requirement for admission to a school of dental hygiene, but there are several dental hygiene schools that require the applicant to have had two years of college study.
 The applicant must, of course, have desirable personal qualifications and an interest and aptitude for the study and practice of dental hygiene.
-Each school may also have special requirements for admission procedures.
+Each school may also have special requirements for admission.
+A candidate seeking admission to a school of dental hygiene should secure information directly from the school she seeks to enter regarding specific subject requirements, minimum age requirement, and admission procedures.
 Classes in dental hygiene are limited; hence it is important for an applicant to observe dates for filing applications.
 Each candidate is urged to file an admission application as early as possible and to plan to take the dental hygiene aptitude test well in advance of the date classes are to begin.
 The individual schools will provide information on tuition, expenses, housing, scholarships, loan funds, etc.